w3f-community/deip-substrate/README.md

 ### Run

-Use Rust's native `cargo` command to build and launch the template node:
+Use Rust's native `cargo` command to build and launch the node:

 ```sh
 cargo run --release -- --dev --tmp